camrossi/aci_kubeadm/README.md

 * Install python-netaddr
   * pip install netaddr
 * If using password to authenticate ssh session, you need to install sshpass [Installation guide](https://gist.github.com/arunoda/7790979)
+* Disable host key checking:  edit the file `/etc/ansible/ansible.cfg` and set the `host_key_checking = False`
 ### Supported OS:
 * Ubuntu 16.04

-* If you want you can grab an Ubuntu VM template at this link: [Ubuntu-16.04 Template](https://cisco.box.com/s/hiu0chr0f5el6k9vlt1du912ybn7okuj)
+* If you want you can grab an Ubuntu VM at this link: [Ubuntu-16.04](https://cisco.box.com/s/hiu0chr0f5el6k9vlt1du912ybn7okuj)
-  * This template is configured with:
+  * This VM is configured with:
     * 2 CPU, 16GB HD, 2GB RAM and 2 NIC
     * username/pass: cisco/123Cisco123
-* You can create your own template as long as it is a Ubuntu 16.04.
+    * The VM IS NOT a Template.
+It is a normal VM with a Snapshot called "Base".
+    * By default the scripts deployes Linked Clones, if you are ok with this no action is needed.

+* New Virtual Machine requirements:
+  * Two NICs
+  * Install SSH and Python
-* I am using Linked Clones by default, so you should ensure the Template has a Snapshot.
+  * PowerOff the VM, Createa a Snapshot.
-* When you create the Template configure the 2 NIC as CONNECTED or the cloned VM will boot up with disconnected NIC and the script will fail.
+    * If you call the Snapsop anything else than "Base" edit `vm_snapshotnam`e variale in `inventory/group_vars/all.yml`

+* All the VM parametes, hostname, IP etc... are taken from the inventory file and the `inventory/group_vars/all.yml` file.
 ### Supported K8S Versions:
 * 1.10 to 1.6, I tested with 1.10 only